polodev/datawookie/content/blog/2015-09-21-monthofjulia-day-18-plotting.md

 ## Google Charts

 There's also a fledgling interface to [Google Charts](https://developers.google.com/chart/?hl=en).
-I'm not going to present any code here, but you can find out how to generate a simple interactive plot like the one below on the [github page](https://github.com/DataWookie/MonthOfJulia) for this series.

-[iframe src="http://162.243.184.248/wp-content/uploads/2015/09/google-chart-scatter.html" width="750" height="600" scrolling="no"]

 Obviously plotting and visualisation in Julia are hot topics.
 Other plotting packages worth checking out are [`PyPlot`](https://github.com/stevengj/PyPlot.jl), [`Winston`](http://github.com/nolta/Winston.jl) and [`Gaston`](http://github.com/mbaz/Gaston.jl).
 Come back tomorrow when we'll take a look at using physical units in Julia.